VigyatGoel/fastapi_sqlite_student_db/README.md

-This is Api made using FastAPI in python.
+This is a Api made using FastAPI in python.